When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 CPAP Machine Types

-Positive airway pressure (PAP) is a noninvasive mechanical ventilation therapy.
-A PAP machine delivers pressurized air to open the airways of sleepers with OSA or other breathing conditions.
+Positive airway pressure (PAP) therapy is the gold-standard treatment for people diagnosed with obstructive sleep apnea (OSA).
+It’s a form of noninvasive mechanical ventilation therapy that delivers pressurized air to open the airways of sleepers with OSA or other breathing conditions.

 PAP machines measure pressure in centimeters of water (cm H2O).
 Different types of machine vary in their pressure levels, pressure adjustments, and size.
 Therapeutic CPAP pressure settings usually range from 4 to 20 cm H2O, though many people diagnosed with OSA are treated with 8 to 10 cm H2O .